mrspeaker/zardozer/README.md

 ### To figure out

 * Figure out "game" API (getEntityByName, spawn etc...)
+* Create new games from scratch (moving out game-specific components and files)
 * drag n drop assets (general filesystem access (or at least base64 encode))
-* Create new games from scratch (moving out game-specific components and files)
 * Make instances Env.game.getEntityByName() automagic?
-General instance handling.
+General "instance vs prefab" handling.
 * how to organise components (allow a tree)

 ### TODOs

+* Array params... how should they work in editor?
-* restart with edits (don't lose new etc)
+* restart with edits (don't lose new etc).
+Needs a "stop" not just "pause".
 * dump game to json / allow import from json / localstorage
-* renaming enitites
+* renaming enitities
 * changing entity refs in editor
 * scene graph for entities
 * integrate pixi.js
-* select/move entities with mouse in edit mode.

 ### Ideas